 What outreach programs are there?

-Rural Health Outreach Fund (RHOF) - An outreach program that supports multidisciplinary teams and individual health practitioners to provide services to regional or remote communities within ASGC-RA 2-5 locations.
+Rural Health Outreach Fund (RHOF) - Supports multidisciplinary teams and individual health practitioners to provide services to regional or remote communities within ASGC-RA 2-5 locations.
 RHOF services focus on the following health needs:

 - Support for chronic disease management.